odhiamboatieno/odhiamboatieno/README.md

 Hey there 👋,

 I am Odhiambo Atieno, a Software Developer from Kenya.
-I am an open source enthusiast,  my great passion is learning and sharing my technical know-how with as may people as possible.
+I am an open source enthusiast,  my great passion is learning and sharing my technical know-how with as many people as possible.
 I am a the founder ans CEO of [Seen Technologies](https://seentechs.com).
-If you would like to eplore my services or share with me any information could have please  [email me](mailto:odhiambo@seentechs.com), or  [call me](tel:+254797049288), give some ♥ on [DEV.to/odhiamboatieno](https://dev.to/odhiamboatieno), or follow my facebook page  at odhiambo.seentechs.com/seentechnologies  I would love to see you there.
+If you would like to eplore my services or share with me any information could have please  [email me](mailto:odhiambo@seentechs.com), or  [call me](tel:+254797049288), give some ♥ on [DEV.to/odhiamboatieno](https://dev.to/odhiamboatieno), or [follow my facebook page(https://facebook.com/seentechnologies).
+I would love to see you there.

   ---